 Reduce the heat, add 1 tbsp of water and cover the pan and cook until it is ready (about 15 minutes) stirring occasionally.

-Turn off the heat when the cauliflower is tender-crisp.
 Add the Dried Fenugreek Leaves (optional, but recommended) and mix well.
 See recipe notes on how to check if the cauliflower is done.